ec-europa/platform-dev/profiles/common/modules/features/multisite_registration/README.md

 options available are: Myself, Other account (to register a user who is already member of the site), Other person (to register an external user, not member of the site).
-- spaces: amount of places user wants to take, the module allows to register several places per registration.
+- spaces: amount of places user wants to take, the module allows user to register several places per registration.
 Under the spaces, a sentence shows the remaining spaces available and the amount of places that the user can register.